elmcraft/elmcraft.org/content/lore/elm-core-development.md

 All these projects (the “Elm core projects”) are released with an open source licence ([BSD-3-Clause](https://github.com/elm/core/blob/master/LICENSE)).

+## Elm's design & development philosophy

+Elm core development functions differently to the average open source project.

-In many open source projects, this generally comes with some **implicit/defacto expectations** that other things will also be open; i.e. design, governance, future direction and contributions.
+In many open source projects, being open source licensed generally comes with some ***implicit/defacto expectations*** that other things will also be open; i.e. design, governance, future direction and contributions.

 Evan's approach to these areas diverges from conventional open-source practices.
 Elm core development uses a [batching development workflow](https://github.com/elm/expectations/blob/master/batching.md), and Evan has spoken about his philosophy for Elm design & development if you’d like to understand it: